Jesus não Tem Dentes no País dos Banguelas: Launch and publicity

 The album's promotional pictures were taken at Consolação Cemitery, in São Paulo.
 One of them, with the members on top of a grave, was featured on the front page of a Folha de S.Paulo issue.
 Then mayor Jânio Quadros was upset with the photograph and fired the cemetery's manager.

 The album was released on 23 November 1987, but it was only performed to the public the following year, at the first edition of Hollywood Rock at Apoteose Square on 6 January and at Morumbi Stadium on 13 January.
 The band's performance was considered the best part of the festival by Jornal do Brasil while Folha de S.Paulo considered it "a Brazilian rock landmark".
 Around that time, Titãs's experienced a sharp rise in popularity, which was named a "titanmania" by IstoÉ magazine.
 Members were doing more shows that they wanted to, according to vocalist Arnaldo Antunes.
 On 19 February 1988, the album was officially released with a show at Projeto SP, which marked the beginning of a domestic tour.

 Songwriting and lyrical themes

-The title of the album came from an expression said by a friend of vocalist/bassist Nando Reis, Vânia.
+The title of the album came from an expression coined by vocalist/bassist Nando Reis's wife, Vânia.
 She said Brazil was "the land of the toothless", referring to the poverty that affected the country.
 The front and back covers feature eight pillars of a Greek temple (four on each side), each representing one of the members.
 The spaces between them are like empty slots in a dental arch, alluding to the title.
 The temple also alludes to the band's name (Titãs translating as Titans, gods from the Greek mythology).
 The pictures were taken by an uncle of vocalist Branco Mello, who had traveled to Greece.